 - 5.2.1 Marine and freshwater water quality monitoring were conducted at the 9 and 7 designated monitoring stations respectively.
-All monitoring data are provided in Annex E. - 5.2.2 Monitoring of marine and freshwater locations was conducted on 5 occasions in December 2006 and January 2007 (28th December 2006, 3rd, 8th, 15th, 22nd January 2007).
+All monitoring data are provided in Annex E. - Monitoring of marine and freshwater locations was conducted on 12 occasions in February to March 2007 (26th and 28th February, 2nd, 5th, 7th, 9th, 12th, 14th, 16th, 19th, 21st and 23rd March 2007).
 The QA/QC results for laboratory testing in the reporting month were acceptable.
-The QA/QC results are summarised in Annex F. - 5.2.3 No rainstorm signal was hoisted during the reporting month.
+The QA/QC results are summarised in Annex F. No rainstorm signal was hoisted during the reporting month. - 5.2.3 Turf was established at Hole 5 on 6 March 2007 and still in progress during the reporting month.
+Additional water quality parameters include NH3-N, NO3-N, NO2-N, TIN, TP and Chlorophyll a.
+Monitoring locations for the additional parameters include F\Inland M, M\Marsh, M\BP, TTC and M\A.